HONORS PROGRAM GUIDELINES

 FSSD students enrolled in high school courses will be subject to the Williamson County Board of Education’s Policy #4.600 Report Cards and Grading Systems.
 The following grading scale will be used:

 F Below 70

-In accordance with WCS Board of Education Policy #4.6051 Credit Requirements for Graduation, FSSD students entering into Williamson County Schools will receive high school credit by (1) passing (grade 70 or above) both semesters of the course and (2) taking state and/or locally-developed assessments.
+In accordance with WCS Board of Education Policy #4.6051 Credit Requirements for Graduation, FSSD students entering into Williamson County Schools will receive high school credit by (1) passing (grade 70 or above) both semesters of the course.
 Algebra I and Geometry students will take the TNReady End of Course assessment.
-For 2017-18, TNReady assessment grades count 15% of a student’s final grade for the course.
+For 2017-18, TNReady assessment grades count 15% of a student’s final spring semester grade for the course if the additional score increases the student’s grade.
 Students enrolled in Spanish I and French I will take a final exam developed in conjunction with World Language teachers in Williamson County Schools.
 For 2017-18, the final exam grade counts 15% of the student’s final grade for the course.
 Final course grades will be recorded as Credit or No Credit with no grade point average (GPA) value.
 There is not an option to refuse the credit.

 All FSSD middle school courses that may count as credit for high school are taught at an honors level and are subject to all criteria of an honors level course.
 FSSD students must maintain a B average on their report card to continue in a high school credit class.
 After completing all requirements of an honors level course, these courses will count towards the Williamson County Honors Diploma.
 (WCS Policy #4.6051 Credit Requirements for Graduation, 4.60511 Graduation with Honors or Distinction).